January 6, 2025

 - Self-actualization needs

 This psychological framework makes for an interesting exploration of individual personality.
-But it can be tricky when applying it to the marketing mix.
+But it doesn’t hold up when applying it to the marketing mix.

 In marketing management, needs refer to the underlying customer desire for a product’s specific benefit.
 Physical needs, such as comfort, convenience, and health, are examples.